HireMeDeveloper/IrishIndependentWordle/README.txt

         This event can be used to call both the "populateStatistics()" and "populateDistribution()" functions The "populateStatistics()" function takes an array of numbers with length of 5, each representing the data for the statistics in order
         The "populateDistribution()" function takes an array of ints with length of 6, for each of the bars in the distribution where the index is the number of guesses for a win (index 0 = 1 guess, index 5 = 6 guesses)
-    Examples for both events are shown at the top of the script.js on lines 47 and 63
+    Both of these events are currently used with event listeners on lines 56 and 89.
+        These listeners are responsible for updating the cumulative local stats stored in localStorage for the player.

 Testing:
     There is a temporary way to test Irish words.